Click for OCC homepage

 A number of other cars are in view.
 Also visible are several businesses that were located on this street in Sarnia, including Gower Furs, a laundry, the Colonial Hotel and, in the distance, the Capitol cinema.
 Just visible is the current film showing - "God Is My Co-Pilot" starring Dennis Morgan.
 A little research confirms that this film was released in 1945.
 It was based around the real-life flying exploits of a one Colonel Robert L. Scott, and was released in April of that year (the film's trailer can be found here on Youtube).

 A closer look at the Packard has been added in below.
-I believe it is a sedan version of Packard's One-Twenty range - a photo of the Convertible Coupe version can be seen here.
+I believe it is a sedan (saloon) version of the One-Twenty - a photo of the more glamorous Convertible Coupe can be seen here.

 Closer look at this 1930s Packard